Fractions are divisions. They describe the sections, parts or “units” that are created when you divide one whole something into equal parts.

 Equivalent Fraction Sets

 Students are encouraged to “see” fractional parts inside other fractional parts.
 As they note which fractions are related, they develop lists of related fractions.
 The patterns that emerge can help them to construct conceptual understandings of how equivalent fractions are related.
 This set of cards has 2 related fractions on each card.
+The picture you see is of 3 of the cards.

 I call this set COOL FRACTIONS.
 These cards challenge students to see fractions inside fractions without all the parts showing.